 B. Icons: limited information

-- Japanese website, click on "Plates" to see icons.
-Short
+click on "Plates" to see icons.
+Short English text.

-World's Great Madonnas - a collection of historical images of the Virgin, including a couple of icons.
+World's Great Madonnas - a collection of historical images of the Virgin, including only a few icons.
 The index page is focused on the annunciation and the birth of Jesus.
-More interesting may be the "archive of past images", an archive, to which a new madonna image has been added every week since July 1999.
-A spectacular collection of large fine picture files, unfortunately without any information.
+See also "archive of past images".
+Very little information.

 Maksimovich, Kensington MD, USA).

-Icon Painting in Belarus - here one can find 92 interesting and somewhat "different" icons from the 15th - 18th centuries.
-Really nice image enlargements!
-For information about Belarus (White Russia) see above (Belarusian School of Icon Painting).
+Icon Painting in Belarus - here one can find interesting and somewhat "different" icons from the 15th - 18th centuries.

-Icons of the Church Year - the icons at this place are organized
+of the Church Year - the icons at this place are

 Icons from Struga (Macedonia) - a small collection with some information.
 (Father Stefan Sandzhakoski).